This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - (or a network unit in relation to which a nominated declaration is in force).

-- See Competition and Consumer Act 2010 (Cth), section 152AB.
-The long-term interests of end-users raise a number of subsidiary considerations including the promotion of competition, and encouraging the economically efficient use of and investment in infrastructure.
+- See the Competition and Consumer Act 2010 (Cth), section 152AB.
+The long-term interests of end-users raise a number of subsidiary considerations including the promotion of competition, encouraging the economically efficient use of and investment in infrastructure, and achieving any-to-any connectivity.

 - Competition and Consumer Act 2010 (Cth), section 152CJA.